Worker with headset

 Today, small and large companies alike can’t afford to be deficient in workers who lack these and other aptitudes.

-"Landing an employee who is rich in soft skills—particularly social and communication adroitness—is like striking gold,” says Denise Dudley, author and founder of SkillPath Seminars.
-“Your organization will stand out among its competitors if you hire people who are friendly, empathetic, positive and solution-oriented.”
+"Landing an employee who is rich in soft skills—particularly social and communication adroitness—is like striking gold,” says Denise Dudley, Author and Founder of SkillPath, an online learning and professional development platform.
+“Your organization will stand out among its competitors if you hire people who are friendly, empathetic, positive, and solution-oriented.”

 Of course, the importance and degree of soft skills needed will depend on the type of business and position, she added.